 Adopters who go through KAT Charities and Popoki + Tea will receive a complimentary wellness exam with Purradise Cat Care, good for up to 30 days from the date of adoption.
 Adopters also receive a complimentary goodie bag with treats and toys, as well as our list of recommended cat supplies.

-If you’re visiting to meet a specific kitten or cat for potential adoption, we recommend contacting us first to verify its adoption status/availability.
+If you’re visiting to meet a specific kitten or cat for potential adoption, we recommend contacting us first to verify its availability.
 You may call us at 808.425.4131, or email us at meow (at) popokiandtea.com.

 Our Adoption Process

-Once your adoption is approved, Popoki + Tea will call you to set up your adoption pickup time.
-Adopters must be ready to adopt on the same day your application is approved.
+Once KAT Charities approves you for adoption, Popoki + Tea will call you to set up your adoption time.
+Adopters must be ready to adopt as soon as your application is approved; we do not put holds for cats.
 Please understand that at any given time, we have approximately 150 cats in line for our cat lounge, and we can only intake a new cat when an adoption occurs.
 Mahalo for your understanding!